dafny-lang/dafny/docs/DafnyRef/Types.md

 ### 5.2.3.
 Floating-point Type (fp64) {#sec-floating-point-type}

-Dafny supports the `fp64` type, which represents IEEE 754 double-precision (64-bit) floating-point numbers.
+Dafny supports the `fp64` type, which represents IEEE 754 binary64 floating-point numbers.
 This type provides hardware-compatible floating-point arithmetic with the expected precision and rounding behavior.
 The `fp64` type is considered a real-based numeric type in Dafny's type system.